ksanjeev284/BookMyShow-Coldplay-TicketsScript/README.md

 The script will open your browser, navigate to the BookMyShow Coldplay event page, and begin the booking process.
 After simulating ticket booking and payment, the user will see a fun prank message.

+Contributing
+Contributions are welcome!
+If you'd like to improve the script or add new features, feel free to submit a pull request or open an issue.